The Idiot ESL Lesson Plan [Free PDF]

 Divide students into pairs or small groups to analyze specific literary themes in “The Idiot.”
 Ask them to write short essays or reflections discussing how Dostoevsky portrays these themes in the novel, encouraging critical thinking and literary analysis.

-See also Planning a Vacation - Lesson Plan [Free PDF]
+See also A Clockwork Orange ESL Lesson Plan [Free PDF]

 ESL Homework Assignment